schvetsov/registration-ui/README.md

 <code>npm install</code><br>
 <code>npm start</code><br>

-In a new terminal window, in project root:
+In a new terminal window, in project root:<br>
 <code>node index.js</code><br>

 ## You Should See This